Mezzirak/Quantum-playground/README.md

 </pre>```streamlit run app.py```</pre>

-- Use the sidebar to select dimension (1D or 2D) and potential type.
+- Select 1D or 2D in the sidebar
-- Adjust sliders to change potential parameters and number of eigenstates.
+- Pick a predefined protential or use a custome potential
-- Visualisations update in real-time.
+- Adjust the number or eigenstates, grid points and potential parameters
-- For 2D potentials, you can rotate, zoom, and pan the probability density surface.
+- Visualise eigenstates and probability densities interactively

 **Project structure**